-The truth is, more often than not, the lessons aren't learned, the goodness doesn't come of it.
+The truth is, as often than not, the lessons aren't learned, the goodness doesn't come of it.
 Those who are broken may remain broken.
 Human suffering destroys and beats people down.
 The devil uses it to cause confusion, anger, delusion, or resignation.
 It usually leaves some sort of scar or damage.
 It is exceptionally cruel to speak glibly of 'spiritual gains', real and/or imagined, to those who live with extreme disabilities or are stuck in the poverty class or who lose a loved one.
 Not that they too can't find gain or hope or even happiness, because many of them really do.
 But only some, and definitely not most.
 Our duty is not to tell them to smile harder or to feed them false hopes, but to make it so that they can live amidst their suffering and perhaps be led forward with their life.
 They need real hopes, and Christians are called on to help make real hopes take root.

 The Holy Spirit does not stop life from having suffering.
 What the Spirit gives is resources so we can face the suffering and make something positive come from it.
 The Spirit gives the direction and power to make these resources work.
 The Spirit gives hope, which itself creates perseverance.
 The Spirit gives wisdom to find the way past the suffering, and to learn from it.
 And, the Spirit created a body of believers, with the gifts to support and strengthen.
 In a way, the gifts are geared toward suffering, because spiritual gifts are meant to be for the good of others.
 Who needs the benefits from those gifts more than those who suffer?